fabio-trajano/outfit-size-finder/README.md

 A machine learning-powered API to predict clothing sizes based on user input features like height, weight, preference, age, and body shape.
 The project uses **Python**, **Scikit-learn**, **Django**, and **Django REST Framework**.

+***The model is trained using synthetic data to simulate a scenarios for portfolio purposes and is not suitable for real application usage.***

 ---

 ## **Features**